ffxiv-mognet/ffxiv-mognet.github.io/quests/msq/heavensward/part4.md

       - location: The Rising Stones
         coords: (6.0, 5.9)
         name: Speak with Alphinaud.
+    unlocks:
+      - id: 1630
+        name: No Retreat, No Surrender
+        type: achievement
     partQuestNo: 10
   - name: Tidings from Gyr Abania
     level: 60